guardrails-ai/interfaces/README.md

 ### Python
 See how we first use the JSON schemas in an OpenAPI Specification.
 Right now, we use some custom code to inject the schemas we want into an empty OpenAPI Spec (see `./openapi-spec-bundler.js`).
 We could, when building real specifications, use file references and a dereffer to support this instead (TODO).

-Next we use a code generation library, we demonstrate a few different ones in the Makefile, to generate the models and clients.
+Next we use a code generation library to generate the models and clients.
 We currently only care about the models, but the clients could be used in other project such as for the guardrails-api.

+The most feature rich generator we've tested so far is [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator).
+This requires us to place the schemas within an OpenAPI specification, but chances are this will happen organically as we build API's around our core concepts.
+See it's usage via `npm run py-build`

 ### Other Potential Integrations